Lutetium-Vanadium/capstone-docs/README.md

 These various connections use approximately ~5-10cm of wire.

 1. Apply heatshrink over exposed metal contacts.

+#### Buck Converter Configuration

+1. While using a multimeter to measure the output voltage, adjust the constant voltage trimmer potentiometer on the buck converter until the voltage measured is 12.7V.

+1. While using a multimeter to measure the output current, adjust the constant current trimmer potentiometer on the buck converter until the current measured is 1.5A.

 #### Battery holder/wiring
 <div align="center"><img src="cameraimages/PXL_20250412_162017264.jpg" width="75%" /></div>